 John 11:3 Therefore his sisters sent unto him, [because Lazarus was sick] saying, Lord, behold, he whom you love is sick.

 I want you to notice the simplicity of this prayer, this request.
 "Lord, behold, he whom you love is sick."
-They didn't even ask Him to heal him!
+They did not even ask Him to heal him!
 But that is certainly implied.
 Remember, here we have Jesus—He is God in the flesh.
 The mind of God is in this man.
 How is God going to react?
 Humanly, you know very well that Martha and Mary were saying, "God, get here on the dime.
 Get here right away.
 This guy looks like he's pretty sick.
 If you don't get here, he's going to die."
 But we find in verse 6:

 John 11:6 When he had heard therefore that he was sick, he abode two days still in the same place where he was.